-- Encourage social distancing, particularly when facial coverings are not worn, by the use of signage, decals, audio messaging, etc., to remind passengers to sit apart from others as feasible and try to minimize use of high touch areas on vehicles. - Communicate messaging of methods used by the PT/HS agency to ensure the safety of all passengers and Operators via various communication platforms, including but not limited to: social media, website, internal signage on vehicle, audio messaging on vehicle, and taping off seats to restrict passengers who do not reside together to encourage appropriate social distancing. - If at all possible, provide hand sanitizing method for passengers, such as: - o By installing hand sanitizer dispensers on vehicles and in transit centers or waiting areas. - By placing alcohol-based wipes (at least 70% alcohol) near the entrance of vehicles and stations. - By encouraging riders to use hand sanitizer before/after entering/alighting from the vehicle or waiting area, if feasible. - Work closely with local health authorities and local EMA to prevent spread of COVID-19 through PT/HS transportation. - Strongly recommend temporary suspension of transportation for presumed positive COVID-19 cases. - Authorize designated employee(s) to assist with contact tracing measures. - Strongly recommend quarantine of confirmed positive individuals to include continuation of temporary suspension of PT/HS transportation.
+- In addition, the agency must communicate this mask requirement to riders and include procedures to handle non-compliance.
+Post this requirement on all conveyances and at transportation hubs. - Strongly encourage and recommend that passengers not ride PT/HS transportation while feeling ill or presenting symptoms described in Section B, Definition. - Encourage social distancing, by using signage, decals, audio messaging, etc., to remind passengers to sit apart from others as feasible and try to minimize use of high touch areas on vehicles. - Communicate messaging of methods used by the PT/HS agency to ensure the safety of all passengers and Operators via various communication platforms, including, but not limited to, social media, website, internal signage on vehicle, audio messaging on vehicle, and taping off seats to restrict passengers who do not reside together to encourage appropriate social distancing. - If possible, provide hand sanitizing method for passengers, such as: - o By installing hand sanitizer dispensers on vehicles and in transit centers or waiting areas. - By placing alcohol-based wipes (at least 70% alcohol) near the entrance of vehicles and stations. - By encouraging riders to use hand sanitizer before/after entering/alighting from the vehicle or waiting area, if feasible. - Work closely with local health authorities and local EMAs to prevent spread of COVID-19 through PT/HS transportation. - Strongly recommend temporary suspension of transportation for presumed positive COVID-19 cases. - o Authorize designated employee(s) to assist with contact tracing measures. - Strongly recommend quarantine of confirmed positive individuals to include continuation of temporary suspension of PT/HS transportation.